Categories

 Who

-David Price a young man who was taught as a child to be aware of his surroundings.
-Especially when it comes to traffic stops for the Black community.
+David Price is a young man who was taught to be aware of his surroundings.
+When it comes to traffic stops for the Black community it is important.
 A traffic stop is a very tense moment for Black drivers.
 David saw the need to come up with something to help make it safer.
-The release of his product came during a time of heightened police brutality.
+It was a strategic move to release his product during a time of heightened police brutality.

 What

 The Safety Pouch holds documents needed at a traffic stop.
 A tool invented by David Price to aid in making interactions between Black drivers and law enforcement safer.
-The Safety Pouch is hung from the visor or driver side window and provides increased visibility.
+The Safety Pouch is used by hanging if from the visor or driver side window.
+The pouch provides increased visibility.
 It eliminates having to reach for registration, license and insurance from the glove compartment or middle console.
 It is only available in one color, Orange.
 The bright color makes it easily seen and less mistaken for a firearm.

 Where